futrime/lip/docs/en/tooth_json_file_reference.md

 - A normal version number MUST take the form X.Y.Z where X, Y, and Z are non-negative integers, and MUST NOT contain leading zeroes, e.g. 1.01.02 is forbidden.
 X is the major version, Y is the minor version, and Z is the patch version.
 Each element MUST increase numerically.
 For instance: 1.9.0 -> 1.10.0 -> 1.11.0.

-- Once a versioned package has been released, the contents of that version MUST NOT be modified.
+- Once a versioned tooth has been released, the contents of that version MUST NOT be modified.
 Any modifications MUST be released as a new version.

 - Major version zero (0.y.z) is for initial development.
 Anything MAY change at any time.
 The public API SHOULD NOT be considered stable.
 When under early development, please set the major version to zero.